Kohkitos/data-cleaning-sharks/README.md

 - 4) Normalizing data on `activity` column.
 - 5) Normalizing data on `species` column.
 - 6) Normalizing `time` column.
+- 7) Normalizing `name` column.
+- 8) Normalizing `age` column.

+The other columns were not normalize because, without information about the csv I don't know if the information should be overwrote or not, even the duplicates, so I leave it to future investigators.

 # 3. Investigation